libsndfile/libsndfile/Win32/README-precompiled-dll.txt

 to be used with VisualStudio.

+If the lib command fails with a command saying "'lib' is not recognized as an internal or external command, operable program or batch file", you need to find the location of "lib.exe" and add that directory to your PATH environment variable.

 If for some reason these instructions don't work for you or you are still not able to use the libsndfile DLL with you project, please do not contact the main author of libsndfile.
 Instead, join the libsndfile-users mailing